vmaurop/Maze/readme.txt

 X:closed route
 (in capital letters)

-Én the program I read the archive and convert it into a matrix(jagged array)
+Ã‰n the program I read the archive and convert it into a matrix(jagged array)

 S--->100   Starting point
 G--->-7    Exit(final point)